 - The Authority receives funds from Webb County from vehicle registration fees.
-This created an increase in restricted net assets from 2020 to 2021 of \$10.3 million to \$11.7 million, respectively. - Total non-operating revenue decreased from \$2.5 million to \$2.2 million from 2020 to 2021, respectively. - Current projects include the Los Presidentes project, with a budget of \$1.89 million, and the Killam Turning Lanes project, with a budget of \$1.10 million. - Total operating expenses were approximately \$1.8 million and \$.8 million in 2020 and 2021, respectively. - Investments in short-term certificate of deposits valued at \$9.1 million have maturities of three months or less and are classified as cash and cash equivalents in 2021.
+As a result of this year's activity there was a decrease in restricted net assets from 2021 to 2022 of \$11.7 million to \$10.8 million, respectively - Total non-operating revenue was consistent with prior year's \$2.2 million. - Current projects include the Los Presidentes project, with a budget of \$1.42 million, and the Springfield project, with a budget of \$2 million. - Total operating expenses were approximately \$.8 million and \$3 million in 2021 and 2022, respectively. - Investments in United States Treasury Bills valued at \$6.8 million have various maturities and are classified as investments in 2022.